 The fact that people default to convenience over doing the right thing might sound discouraging at first, but it’s actually great news.

-It means that people aren’t stupid or cruel; they’re just lazy.6
+It means people aren’t stupid or cruel; they’re just lazy.5

 So if we’re aiming to change behavior — whether it’s our own behavior or the behavior of other people — we don’t need to convince them that something is The Right Thing To Do.